Disclaimer: Harry Potter and such belong to the lovely Rowling.

 Draco gave a definite 'harrumph!' before turning away and continuing on his homework.

-Harry giggled with glee as she read the first batch of blackmail she had received from her Owling idea.
-One more batch and she would have to end it—least she draw too much attention too soon—but so far she had dirt on nearly all the purebloods in Britain—and a few in Germany and Russia.
+Harry giggled with glee as she read the first batch of blackmail she had received from her Owl Heist idea.
+One more batch and she would have to end it—'less she drew too much attention too soon—but so far she had dirt on nearly all the purebloods in Britain—and a few in Germany and Russia.

 Harry felt a beaming smile on her face.
 Marwyn was proving to be most useful and now that Moratorium had a firmer toe in the water, she felt it safe to begin the expansion.
-She would need to bring a few closer workers.
+She would need to bring in more workers.
 The Matron at the brothel would be one.

 It would do no good to have potential workers that could blab about how she obtained this information.
 No, no good at all.